Relative Fundamental Groups and Rational Points: Crystalline fundamental groups of smooth families in char

-\begin{rem} \begin{enumerate}\item We should eventually be able to remove this technical hypothesis, using methods of "recollement", but we do not worry about this for now. \item One non-trivial example of such a $g$ is given by a model for a smooth, proper, geometrically connected curve $C$ over a function field $K$ over a finite field.
-In this situation $S'$ is the unique smooth, proper model for $K$, $X'$ is a regular, flat, proper $S'$-scheme, whose generic fibre is $C$, $S\subset S'$ is an affine subcurve of the smooth locus and $X$ is the preimage of $S$.
-Since $X'$ is a regular, proper surface over a finite field, it is smooth, hence projective, and the above hypotheses really are satisfied. \item Since $S$ is a smooth curve, these technical hypotheses are automatically satisfied for $S$. \end{enumerate} \end{rem}
+\begin{remark} \begin{enumerate}\item We should eventually be able to remove this technical hypothesis, using methods of `recollement', but we do not worry about this for now. \item One non-trivial example of such a $g$ is given by a model for a smooth, proper, geometrically connected curve $C$ over a function field $K$ over a finite field.
+In this situation $S'$ is the unique smooth, proper model for $K$, $X'$ is a regular, flat, proper $S'$-scheme, whose generic fibre is $C$, $S\subset S'$ is an affine open subset of $S'$ over which $g$ is smooth, and $X$ is the pre-image of $S$.
+Since $X'$ is a regular, proper surface over a finite field, it is smooth, hence projective, and the above hypotheses really are satisfied. \item Since $S$ is a smooth curve, these technical hypotheses are automatically satisfied for $S$. \end{enumerate} \end{remark}

 In this section we will prove the following two theorems.